 Persistent Acne Myths, Debunked!

-For all the information we now have about the causes of acne, a number of inaccurate notions persist, causing confusion and frustration in the pursuit of clear skin.
+For all the information we now have about the causes of acne, a number of inaccuracies persist, causing confusion and frustration in the pursuit of clear skin.

 Here are some of the most common myths, busted one by one.